-BlueConic connections let you integrate your customer profile data with your existing data sources such as point-of sale systems, CRM systems, email service providers, and more.
-Using BlueConic connections helps you make the most of your customer profile data.
+BlueConic Connections let you integrate your customer profile data with your existing data sources such as point-of sale systems, CRM systems, email service providers, and more.
+Using BlueConic Connections for data integration helps you make the most of your customer profile data.

 What are BlueConic connections?

 Connections are data integrations between BlueConic and over 80 marketing systems, ESPs, CRMs, and big data systems.
 You can use BlueConic connections in a number of ways:

 - Unify your customer profile data by importing or exporting data from your marketing stack

 - Employ BlueConic profile data in your marketing stack or ESP for messaging, recommendations, promotions, personalized content, and more

 - Use BlueConic segments to create audiences for ad tech, messaging, or promotions

 - Synchronize customer data with your CRM, ESP, ecommerce, or marketing platforms

 - Stream events and data via firehose connections to big data systems and data lakes

 - With universal connections, exchange customer order data, events, and transactions with other data source